nathancarter/weblurch/doc/wiki.md

 ## To-dos

  * Create another plugin for user preferences.
-   * Create convenience functions in the settings plugin for appending to a DIV small 1-row-2-column tables whose columns divide the width 50-50 and whose contents are of various common types (text input, password input, checkbox, dropdown, or HTML of your choosing) and which are styled reasonably.
-The left column contains the right-aligned label.
-   * Stop prompting them for wiki username/pwd, and simply fetch them with `get()`.
-If they do not exist in the settings, tell the user that they need to specify those values in the app settings, and offer to take them there.
    * Create a new category for per-document metadata, and store there the title under which you want to publish the document on the wiki.
    * Stop prompting the user for wiki page title, and simply fetch it with